MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 #### Status Codes

-This CID uses Generic Status Codes (see Use of Status Codes in Section 9.4.5 of [LINK](TBD)).
+This CID uses Generic Status Codes (see Use of Status Codes in Section 9.4.5 of [the public USB MBIM standard](https://go.microsoft.com/fwlink/p/?linkid=842064)).

 ### MBIM_CID_MS_DEVICE_CAPS_V2

 #### Description

 This CID retrieves the capability information related to an executor.
-Since this CID is an extension of MBIM_CID_DEVICE_CAPS, only the changes from MBIM_CID_DEVICE_CAPS as stated in Section 10.5.1 of [LINK](TBD) are presented here.
+Since this CID is an extension of MBIM_CID_DEVICE_CAPS, only the changes from MBIM_CID_DEVICE_CAPS as stated in Section 10.5.1 of the public USB MBIM standard are presented here.

 This CID continues to be query-only and will return a MBIM_MS_DEVICE_CAPS_INFO_V2 structure in response to MBIM_COMMAND_MSG with the MBIM service MSUUID_BASIC_CONNECT and CID MBIM_CID_MS_DEVICE_CAPS_V2.